 Regularly Update Your Airbnb Rental

 After you’ve booked a few stays and have gotten the hang of hosting, you may want to consider investing further in your Airbnb rental property by adding more home decor, purchasing new furniture, or updating light fixtures.
 This will help create a more memorable experience for guests while adding value to your property!

 Hosting your home on Airbnb?
-Extra Space Storage has self storage locations nationwide that can help you prepare your home for guests.
+Extra Space Storage has business storage units where you can keep cleaning supplies, extra linens, and other items to help prepare your home for guests.
 Find a storage unit near you!